 When I was 75 I wrote a little book, “Seven Decades: A Learning Memoir” about significant learning experiences that had an impact on me and helped shape me into who I am.
 The book covered each decade from the 1940’s through the first decade of the 21st century.
 The book ended with 2010.
-Now another decade passed as a moment in time and if all continues to go well, I will complete my 85th year next month.
+Now another decade passed as a moment in time and I completed my 85th year in June.
 While not as busy as in the previous 7 decades, I have had the luxury of time and many more opportunities to pursue whatever I wanted.

 There has been bad news from every quarter – government, health care, profiteering in the health insurance sector, education, the environment, climate change and racism.
 It seems that many pay little attention to these things until they affect them or their family personally.
 As we neared the end of this decade we were hit with the Pandemic which has affected everyone and it’s not over yet.
 Over 1,000,000 dead which left 250,000 children without a parent or primary care-giver.
 And the numbers and statistics on this topic, and others, bring little comfort or resolution.